chickenboot/chickenboot.github.com/_posts/2013-05-18-zurb-foundation-with-nanoc-part-1.md

 vintageinvite$ nanoc view
 {% endhighlight %}

-This shows the default nanoc new project landing page at `localhost:3000/`.
+This shows nanoc's default new project landing page at `localhost:3000/`.
 Sweet.

 ### Setting Up Dependencies

-The next job is to set up the environment, starting by setting up [bundler](http://gembundler.com) for the ruby libraries I'll be depending on, using a Gemfile (edit using your favourite editor, subl here refers to [Sublime Text 2](http://www.sublimetext.com)):
+The next job is to set up the environment, starting by setting up [bundler](http://gembundler.com) for the ruby libraries I'll be depending on, using a Gemfile:

 {% highlight bash %}
 vintageinvite$ gem install bundler
 vintageinvite$ subl Gemfile
 {% endhighlight %}

-And inside `Gemfile`:
+<div class="code-link">File: <a href="https://github.com/mrpies/vintageinvite/blob/v1.0/Gemfile">Gemfile</a></div>
 {% highlight ruby %}
 source :rubygems